Pet Health Certificates

 Come to Animal Hospital of Fort Lauderdale.

 Our USDA-certified veterinarians are experienced in providing health certificates and will guide you through the entire process.
-Please call us to find out the right time to set up your pet’s travel appointment!
-If you need to reschedule, please contact us as soon as possible.
-While we will do our best to accommodate changes, last-minute rescheduling may be challenging due to scheduling and travel conflicts.
+Please start the certificate process by filling out the Pawsitive Pet Health Certificates travel questionnaire.
 Animal Hospital of Fort Lauderdale strives to accommodate all of our clients to the best of our ability and appreciates your understanding and cooperation in ensuring a smooth scheduling process.

 Animal Hospital of Fort Lauderdale provides international and domestic pet health certificates for cats and dogs in Fort Lauderdale, Oakland Park, Wilton Manors, Lauderdale-by-the-Sea, Lighthouse Point, Pompano, and surrounding Florida communities and beyond.